sdotson/blog-posts/clean architecture.md

 ```

 ### Interfaces
 The interfaces describe the various inputs and outputs expected by the domain functions, including the higher order domain functions.
-We could have used typescript interfaces but instead opted for types, which we thought were simpler to use and understand.
+We could have used TypeScript interfaces but instead opted for types, which we thought were simpler to use and understand.

 ```
 export type FunMaker = (